philou/philou.github.com/_posts/2019-11-09-how-to-fight-priority-paralysis-with-event-storming-and-ddd.markdown

 ---
 layout: single
-title: "How to fight priority paralysis... with Event Storming and DDD"
+title: "How to fight priority paralysis with Event Storming and DDD"
 date: 2019-11-21
 comments: true
 categories: